-(B) Except as otherwise provided herein, in the Amended and Restated Certificate of Incorporation or By-Laws, the holders of shares of Series A Junior Preferred Stock and the holders of shares of Common Stock shall vote together as one class on all matters submitted to a vote of stockholders of the Company.

-(C) In the event that the Preferential Dividends accrued on the Series A Junior Preferred Stock for four or more quarterly periods, whether or not consecutive, shall not have been declared and paid or set apart for payment, the holders of record of the Series A Junior Preferred Stock, voting together with the holders of record of any other series of preferred stock of the Company which shall then have the right, expressly granted by the Amended and Restated Certificate of Incorporation of the Company or in any resolution or resolutions of the Board of
+- (B) Except as otherwise provided herein, in the Amended and Restated Certificate of Incorporation or By-Laws, the holders of shares of Series A Junior Preferred Stock and the holders of shares of Common Stock shall vote together as one class on all matters submitted to a vote of stockholders of the Company. - (C) In the event that the Preferential Dividends accrued on the Series A Junior Preferred Stock for four or more quarterly periods, whether or not consecutive, shall not have been declared and paid or set apart for payment, the holders of record of the Series A Junior Preferred Stock, voting together with the holders of record of any other series of preferred stock of the Company which shall then have the right, expressly granted by the Amended and Restated Certificate of Incorporation of the Company or in any resolution or resolutions of the Board of

-Directors of the Company providing for the issue of such shares of preferred stock, to elect directors upon such a default in the payment of dividends by the Company shall have the right, at the next meeting of stockholders called for the election of directors, voting together as a class, to elect two members to the Board of Directors of the Company, which directors shall be in addition to the number provided for pursuant to the Company's By laws prior to such event, to serve until the next Annual Meeting and until their successors are elected and qualified or their earlier resignation, removal or incapacity or until such earlier time as all accrued and unpaid Preferential Dividends upon the outstanding shares of Series A Junior Preferred Stock shall have been paid (or irrevocably set aside for payment) in full.
-The holders of shares of Series A Junior Preferred Stock shall continue to have the right to elect directors as provided by the immediately preceding sentence until all accrued and unpaid Preferential Dividends upon the outstanding shares of Series A Junior Preferred Stock shall have been paid (or set aside for payment) in full.
+Directors of the Company providing for the issue of such shares of preferred stock, to elect directors upon such a default in the payment of dividends by the Company shall have the right, at the next meeting of stockholders called for the election of directors, voting together as a class, to elect two members to the Board of Directors of the Company, which directors shall be in addition to the number provided for pursuant to the Company's By laws prior to such event, to serve until the next Annual Meeting and until their successors are elected and qualified or their earlier resignation, removal or incapacity or until such earlier time as all accrued and unpaid Preferential Dividends upon the outstanding shares of Series A Junior Preferred Stock shall continue to have the right to elect directors as provided by the immediately preceding sentence until a ll accrued and unpaid Preferential Dividends upon the outstanding shares of Series A Junior Preferred Stock shall have been paid (or set aside for payment) in full.
 Such directors may be removed and replaced by such stockholders, and vacancies in such directorships may be filled only by such stockholders (or by the remaining director elected by such stockholders, if there be one) in the manner permitted by law.
 Subject to the foregoing, any directors elected pursuant to this paragraph 3(C) shall be elected annually and shall not constitute members of any Class of directors as contemplated by of the Company's Amended and Restated Certificate of Incorporation.